 Many people want to transfer money to other people.
 Whether it is just a few dollars to a friend with whom you split a bill at a restaurant or giving your child, who is in university in a foreign country, their monthly dormitory fees.

 Regrettably, sending money can get quickly expensive—specifically when it comes to transferring money in foreign currencies.

 Fortunately, online apps for money transfer have opened up new opportunities for sending money at a relatively reduced cost.

 Money transfer apps: Why use them?

-Transfer apps are also known as peer-to-peer payments, these apps enable you to send money almost instantly from one place to another.
+International money transfer is also known as peer-to-peer payments, this enables you to send money almost instantly from one place to another.

 This implies that the next time a friend and you choose to divide your bar tab, you don’t have to stress about counting the cash, bringing out your checkbook, or having an uncomfortable “I’ll pay next time” discussion.

 Now, you can just take out your phone and send them money over an app.
 Based on the app you use, such transfers either charge you a minimal fee or charge you nothing.

 Best online apps to transfer money into foreign countries